 - In addition to the fees charged by an advisor (or asset management company), you must also keep an eye on the management fees for assets held in the portfolio, such as ETF fees.

 Under a flat fee schedule, fee calculation is simple.
 On the measurement date, whichever asset band your account relationship falls into is what you pay.
 All assets in the fund are charged a single rate payable to the advisor.
 Here's an example of a flat fee schedule based on your assets:

 - $10,000,001 to $25 million = 1.00%

 Fee-only advisors may be better positioned to offer impartial advice since they don't profit from directly which products you choose.
 Depending on their fee structure, they may make more if your investments perform well, but not when you buy or sell a specific product or investment.

 Tiered Investment Management Fees

 With a tiered fee schedule, different asset levels are assessed different fees.
 This way, everyone, regardless of account size, pays the same rate on the same deposit level, which lends a sense of fairness to all clients.
 Here's an example of a tiered fee schedule:

 - Next $750,000 = 1.50%

-Imagine an investor comes in with $50,000,000 in assets he or she wants managed.
-The tiered fee calculation would break down as:
+Imagine an investor comes in with $50 million in assets they want managed.
+Using the fee schedule above, the tiered fee calculation would break down as:

 - $250,000 x 1.75% = $4,375